 Platinum’s density is a benefit when it comes to durability but that density can make it a challenge to work with, which can drive up the cost.
 While Lightbox plates its white gold in rhodium to give it a bright white polished finish, platinum can sometimes appear gray to the eye.

 White gold, rose gold, and yellow gold are priced similarly when the karat weight is the same, so focus on picking the metal you like the most and that works with your existing collection and complexion.
-Since white gold is often plated with rhodium, 14-karat and 18-karat white gold will look nearly identical to the naked eye so you can save some money without compromising the look by choosing 14-karat gold.
+Since white gold is often plated with rhodium, 14-karat and 18-karat white gold will look similar to the naked eye so choosing 14-karat gold can be a good choice for price conscious shoppers.

 Now that you’ve mastered the basics of white gold, are you ready to go for the proverbial gold with other shades?
 Check out our guide to rose gold, or get one step closer to master jeweler status with our guide to understanding the differences between gold vermeil, gold plated, and gold-filled jewelry.